fbcotter/tf_ops/README.rst

 ===============
 This library provides some convenience functions for doing some common operations in tensorflow.
-I recommend you also look at the tf.layers module, as there is a lot of overlap; I use these functions as some of those in `tf.layers
+I recommend you also look at the tf.layers module, as there is a lot of overlap; this module aims to fill in the gaps that exist in tf.layers package.
-<https://www.tensorflow.org/api_docs/python/tf/layers>`_ are a little bit
-unclear about how they work.

-In addition, I define operations to do complex valued convolution (complex inputs and complex weights).

 If you are using tensorflow on a shared GPU server and want to control how many GPUs it grabs, have a look `py3nvml <https://github.com/fbcotter/py3nvml.git>`_,